wp-plugins/autoptimize/readme.txt

 * put the resulting CSS in the head of your page (should be in the header.php file of your theme)
 * check the option to defer CSS

+= Should you inline all CSS? =

+The short answer: if you just want to improve your (mobile) pagespeed score; yes, otherwise maybe not.

+Back in the days CSS optimization was easy; put all CSS in your head, aggregating everything in one CSS-file per media-type and you were good to go.
+But ever since Google included mobile in PageSpeed Insights and started complaining about redering blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
+One of the solutions is inlining all your CSS, which as of Autoptimize 1.8.0 is supported.

+Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger.
+The fact that the HTML gets heavier as such is not a huge issue; when looking at performance for a single page request/ response, performance will be better, as there's no overhead of one or more extra requests for CSS-files.
+But when looking at a test that includes multiple requests (let's say 5), performance will be worse, as the CSS-payload is sent over whereas normally the seperate CSS-files would not need to be sent any more as they would be in cache.

+So the choice should be based on your answer to some site-specific questions; what is your site's bounce rate?
+How many pages per visit do your visitors request?
+If you have a high bounce rate and a low number of average pages per visit, inlining CSS looks like a good idea.
+But with a high number of pages/ visit, it's probably not a good idea.
+Except if all you care about is a stellar PageSpeed-score, off course.

+= What can I do with the API? =

+A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag,  There are examples for all filters in autoptimize_helper.php_example.

+= How can I use/ activate autoptimize_helper.php_example? =

+Copy it to /wp-content/plugins/autoptimize_helper.php and activate it in WordPress' plugin page.
+After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.

 = How does CDN work? =

 Starting from version 1.7.0, CDN is activated upon entering the CDN blog root directory (e.g. http://cdn.example.net/wordpress/).
 If that URL is present, it will used for all Autoptimize-generated files (i.e. aggregated CSS and JS), includinng background-images in the CSS (when not using data-uri's).